Shrike-Lab/HomeLab-PDU-V1/PCB/README.md

 If you chose to replace the PSU fan, it can be plugged into the second header on the main PCB.

+The fan headers on the PCB are 3 pin 2.54mm, standard DC fan headers.

 ### Wiring:
 There are two harnesses per set of internal electronics, one for main power and one for the button.
 The drawings can be found [here](https://github.com/Shrike-Lab/MiniLab-PSU/tree/main/ASSEMBLY/DRAWINGS/Electrial).